 Cataracts

-Cataracts are a leading cause of visual loss in the world.
+Cataracts are a leading cause of vision loss in the world.
 A cataract is a clouding of the eye's natural lens.
-Cataracts are usually in both eyes but they can be asymmetric.
+Cataracts are usually in both eyes, but they can be asymmetric.
 Cataracts are curable with surgery and this surgery is one of the most commonly performed surgeries in North America.

 Causes